Liftkeeper/openrpt/docs/CLI_BUILD.md

    example `../openrpt_<version>_amd64.deb`).
 This binary contains the classic OpenRPT application suite (writer, renderer, database utilities, etc.).

+5. You can now install both packages side by side or, for convenience, run `./scripts/build_full_deb.sh` from the repository root.
+The script performs the Qt5 build, stages the binaries, and outputs a `.deb` under `package-root/` for installation alongside `openrpt-cli`.

-5. You can now install both packages side by side:
+6. You can now install both packages side by side:

    ```bash
    sudo apt install ./debian/artifacts/openrpt-cli_*.deb \